Uberspace/lab/source/guide_pixelfed.rst

 Updates
 =======

+.. note:: Check the update feed_ regularly to stay informed about the newest version.

 Run ``git pull`` in the pixelfed directory to pull the latest changes from upstream.
 After that install new dependencies, run the cache commands and migrate the database.

 ::